 Discover it® Student chrome

-- 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases every quarter - no sign-ups needed.
-Plus, earn unlimited 1% cash back on all other purchases – automatically.
+- 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter - no sign-ups needed.
+Plus, earn unlimited 1% cash back on all other purchases - automatically.

 - Good Grades Rewards: $20 statement credit each school year your GPA is 3.0 or higher for up to the next 5 years.